- Unlimited entry

 - Devise their own community conservation campaign at school and undertake conservation action in their local community

 The Love Your Locals Challenge will take place over Terms 2 & 3 and supports rich cross curricular approaches.
+There is no cost to register your school.

 Inspire your students by including an excursion to Healesville Sanctuary to meet our precious local species.
 Choose from the following programs: